resource-disaggregation/jiffy/docs/src/quick_start.md

-We can also update or remove specific key-value pairs as following:
+We can also update or remove specific key-value pairs as follows:

 ```python tab="Python"
 hash_table.update(b"key", b"value")